Can pets eat Rosemary?

 Description

-Rosemary is a woody herb with needle-like leaves, sold fresh and dried for roasts, breads, marinades, and seasoning blends.
-It is common in home herb gardens and potted kitchen plants.
-Culinary amounts are typically small.
+Rosemary is a woody herb with needle-like leaves, common in home gardens and used fresh and dried for roasts, breads, marinades, and seasoning blends.

-Fresh leaves and dried flakes are much milder than concentrated rosemary oils and extracts.
+Fresh leaves and dried flakes are much milder than concentrated oils and extracts.
 Many seasoned products combine rosemary with garlic, onion, salt, and fats.
-Those mixtures can be more problematic for pets than plain rosemary leaf.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.